amit-420/py2048/README.md

 5) After game is complete enter any key to continue further.

 ### Rules to know:
-1) If you don't enter dimensions or Target default dimensions and Target is 4 and 2048.
+1) If you don't enter Dimensions or Target, default Dimensions and Target are 4 and 2048 respectively.
 2) After every move 2 will be added to board at random position.
-3) If any other keys except arrow and wasd keys are used game will stopped for 1 second and you will loose one move.
+3) If any other keys except arrow and wasd keys are used game will stopped for around a second and you will loose one move.